 About Emergency Medical Evacuation

 Most expatriate health insurance plans will provide emergency evacuation and repatriation as an option or include it as a standard benefit.
 If you are residing in a country where medical treatment may be below western standards, it is vital that you obtain emergency medical evacuation coverage as part of your expatriate health insurance policy.
-The cost for adding medical evacuation is not high, but the levels of coverage do vary among various insurance providers.
-It is also possible for expatriates to obtain stand alone medical evacuation plans.
-For companies operating in hazardous or high risk countries, Expat Financial can offer security evacuation plans that can also cover disaster evacuations for your expatriate employees and business travelers.
+The cost of adding medical evacuation is not high, but the levels of coverage do vary among various insurance providers.
+It is also possible for expatriates to obtain stand-alone medical evacuation plans.
+For companies operating in hazardous or high-risk countries, Expat Financial can offer security evacuation plans that can also cover disaster evacuations for your expatriate employees and business travelers.
 We can also quote plans that cover war and terrorism risks.